 A good way to obtain this information is to position measuring cups within each watering zone and see how much water is collected in each of them when you run the system for 15 minutes.
 Once you have this data, you will be able to set the proper duration for each watering zone.
 Some zones may need to run longer than others even if they are receiving the same amount of water as the needs of your lawn may vary from those of your garden areas.
 Most controller units will allow for each zone to be set with its own watering duration so be sure to utilize this feature to ensure optimal performance.

 The final step is to visually inspect each sprinkler head to ensure it is dispersing water as designed and in the direction intended.
 Make certain all sprinkler heads are properly positioned and not watering unneeded sections of your property such as sidewalks and driveways.
-This is also a good time to change out any sprinkler heads that may be improperly matched for the plants they are watering, such as switching out a stronger stream head for a misting model to not damage more delicate plants within a garden area.
+This is also a good time to change out any sprinkler heads that may be improperly matched for the plants they are watering, such as switching out a stronger stream head for a misting model.

 While irrigation systems include substantial upfront costs and periodic maintenance, most homeowners believe the convenience they offer, coupled with their ability to keep lawns and gardens optimally irrigated, more than makes up for these challenges.
 For homeowners with active schedules, an irrigation system can be an ideal tool to help keep their property looking its best and their resale value heading in the right direction.